Timer Component

 1. Drag and drop a Decisions Component icon Decisions component onto your canvas, placing it between your timerExperience Timer and btnSubmit Button component Icon Button components.

-2. In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. and Canvas Label Text fields, enter ruleSixty.
+2. In the Property ID and Canvas Label Text fields, enter ruleSixty.

 3. Set Trigger Type to Watch.